ByteworksHomeLab/spring-ai-lab/README.md

   help        Help about any command
 ```

-You also need to pull the embedding model.
+In the steps above, you pulled an embedding model, `all-minilm`.
 Ollama supports [three embedding models](https://ollama.com/blog/embedding-models).

 | Embedding Model                                                   | Parameters   |
 |-------------------------------------------------------------------|--------------|